Research

 Decision Making and Social Choice

-Ever since Kenneth Arrow published his most significant publication regarding social choice theory, nowadays known as Arrow's impossibility theorem, it is known that well-defined methods for decision making are subject to certain constraints that can be described mathematically.
+Ever since Kenneth Arrow published his most outstanding paper on social choice theory, now known as Arrow's Impossibility Theorem, it has been known that well-defined methods of decision making are subject to certain constraints that can be described mathematically.
+We analyze the consequences of this and other theorems, as well as the tradeoffs that arise when conflicting goals are involved.

 Publications